An-Nisa: 74–76 Fight for the cause of Allah

-89–90 Kill them wherever you find them
+89–90 Do not take hypocrites as allies or helpers

+The verse discusses a group of people who nominally became Muslims and secretly supported the enemies of Muslims.
+For those hypocrites to prove their loyalty, they were commanded to emigrate and join the ranks of the believers, or they would be considered enemies.
 Muhammad advises his companions to avoid taking these individuals as helpers or guardians.
-Al-Awfi reported from Ibn Abbas, if they abandon Hijrah, As-Suddi said that this part of the Ayah means, "If they make their disbelief public take (hold of) them and kill them wherever you find them, and take neither Awliya nor helpers from them".
-However, Ibn Kathir clarifies that non-combatants, those who are neutral or hesitant about fighting and those who offer you peace are not to be fought against.

 116 Shirk

 Tafsir Ibn Kathir says: "Shirk shall not be forgiven, in reality the idolators worship shaytan".

 127–130 Female orphans, desertion by husband, and desirability of marital peace

 These verses cover issues associated with female orphans; desertion by the husband and the desirability of marital peace.

 145 Hypocrites

 In Kitab al-Kafi, Ja'far al-Sadiq writes a letter to his companions stressing the importance of obeying Allah, his Messenger, and the "Wali al Amr" (Progeny of Muhammad)- going so far as to say that those who disobey and deny their virtues are "liars and hypocrites".
 He asserts that these are the individuals described as "hypocrites" in the verse, "Indeed, the hypocrites will be in the lowest depths of the Fire – and never will you find for them a helper."